-Due diligence requires you to eliminate risk, but there are times when it is defensible — or even necessary — to take on risk while making grants.
-During this session, we’ll discuss how to identify your comfort with risk, how to identify those projects where risk taking is justifiable, and how to become more comfortable in taking on risk.
+When is it a good idea to take a risk on a proposal or project, and when is it better to take a different route?
+Due diligence requires you to eliminate risk, but there are times when it is defensible—or even necessary—to take on risk while making grants.
+With Paul Connolly’s experience as the Director of Philanthropic Advisory Services at Bessemer Trust, he will encourage participants to identify their comfort with risk, how to identify those projects where risk-taking is justifiable, and how to become more comfortable in taking on risk.

 *Completion of this webinar counts toward the CMF-JCP Grantmaking Series Certificate of Completion - More Details